A new Hamiltonian formalism for singular Lagrangian theories: Introduction

+Modern gauge theories on a classical level are singular theories described by degenerate Lagrangians.
+Their quantization is based on generalized versions of the Hamiltonian formalism.
+The standard approach is the Dirac constraint method \cite{dirac}.
+In this way, it would be worthwhile to investigate other methods to present a singular theory in a Hamiltonian-like form.
 Our previous result \cite{dup_belg2009} was in generalizing the Legendre transformation to singular (degenerate) Lagrangians (with zero Hessian matrix).
-For that a mixed (general/envelope) solution of the multidimensional Clairaut equation was introduced.
+For that a mixed (general/envelope) solution of the multidimensional Clairaut equation was introduced \cite{dup_belg2009}.

-In this paper we apply the above idea to construct a self-consistent \textquotedblleft nonlinear\textquotedblright\ version of the canonical (Hamiltonian) formalism and present an algorithm to describe any singular Lagrangian system without introducing constraints \cite{dirac}.
+In this paper we apply the above idea to construct a self-consistent version of the canonical (Hamiltonian) formalism and present an algorithm to describe any singular Lagrangian system without introducing constraints.
 To simplify matters we use coordinates, but all the statements can be readily converted to coordinate free setting \cite{car6,tul}.
 We also consider systems with finite number of degrees of freedom.
 This is sufficient to explore the main ideas and constructions (this can be rendered to a field theory, e.g., using De Witt's notation \cite{dewitt1}).